kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 The user can search (hide/show) the restaurants on the map, and on the list below, based on the description or the name of the place.
 After the abovementioned adding of new places based on an approximate name and an approximate address, the Places API will then search the official name and address and other info to be shown on map (these will be updated to the db only if the admin is logged in, however).
 The rough name and address in the SQL db are also updated to their official counterparts in this process.
 Only the official name and address are then shown to the users.

 ## TO-DO:
+- put a max length for password and username
 - small refactor and clean-up

+## would-be-cool-if
+- an 'auto-close' button for the map so that the user could toggle if it's possible to view multiple infoWindows at once (default: no currently, since it's messy as the infoWindows are big)
+- reclicking an infoWindow would pop it on top of the others, if viewing multiple at the same time is possible (currently no, it would be messy and inconvenient to have that ability on by default).
+For some reason, I couldn't get the z-index to work for this purpose - don't know why!

 ## Done
 - [x] markers on the map; icon based on if it's a restaurant, bar, cafe, etc., and there's a text below each icon by default (this is also ctrl-f:ble!)